yegor256/blog/_posts/2015/nov/2015-11-10-ten-mistakes-in-specs.md

 This is how you invite me to be creative.
-I realize that the user of the product doesn't really have any justifications or expectations for the versioning mechanims in the API.
+I realize that the user of the product doesn't really have any justifications or expectations for the versioning mechanisms in the API.
 I'm free to do whatever I can.
 Great, I'll do it my way.

 But again, let me reiterate: A specification is not a discussion board.